niall-m/ShouldReads/README.md

 }
 ```

-This asynchronous Ajax request is used to send the query to be processed by the backend.
+This asynchronous AJAX request is used to send the query to be processed by the backend.

 ```js
 export const searchDatabase = (query) => dispatch => (